-For many distressed couples, separation may seem like a good idea.
+For many distressed couples, marital separation may seem like a good idea.
 And our culture avidly supports this notion.

 I have seen websites by All-Purpose Therapists singing the praises for their particular formula for a “therapeutic separation.”

 Couples are told that their children will benefit from their separating by learning to adjust to a “new normal.”
-These therapists also describe practical financial benefits such as health insurance stability, and other commingled financial relationships that are unaffected by a “trial” or “therapeutic” separation.
+These therapists also describe practical financial benefits such as health insurance stability, and other commingled financial relationships that are unaffected by a “trial” or “therapeutic” marital separation.

 At the same time, he slams couples therapy as ineffective.
 His gall is breathtaking.

 Unfortunately, many of these all-purpose therapists and coaches have little or no familiarity with the actual clinical research on living apart.
 But science-based couples therapists do.

 Couples really want to know if there is such a thing as a “therapeutic separation,” or if there are “rules” of separation in marriage.
 They ask me: “is there any hope for my marriage after separation?.

 The truth is the notion of “therapeutic separation” is profoundly risky.

 An Ohio State University study discovered that nearly 80% of separated couples ultimately divorce.
 Another earlier study from the late eighties mentioned in the Ohio State research has shown the divorce rate for separated couples as high as 96%.

 When it comes to saving the marriages of separated couples, the window for reconciliation is highly time sensitive.